Breaking Bad News to Your Children

-Whether it’s the death of a family pet, moving away, separation/divorce, or harder still, the passing of a loved one – children will need help navigating their emotional responses and behaviours through these tough times.
+Parents, however, may need to learn as they go.
+At some point, all parents will have to communicate difficult or unpleasant situations to their children.
+Whether it’s the death of a family pet, moving away, separation/divorce, or, harder still, the passing of a loved one – children and parents will need help navigating their emotional responses and behaviours through these tough times.

-For many parents, this is a daunting task they feel inadequate to handle.
-The key is to let children know you are available to answer all questions and to provide support.
-Here are some top tips for delivering – and dealing with the aftermath – of bad news with your children.
+Here are some other top tips for delivering - and dealing with the aftermath - of delivering bad news to your children.

 1# Be honest

-Lay out the facts at a level that is developmentally suited to the age of the child.
-Younger children may need help to understand the implications of the bad news and what it means for them.
+Layout the facts at a developmentally suited level to the child's aged.
+Younger children may need help to understand the implications of the bad news and its means.
 For example, approaching the topic of death or loss may result in a conversation about what death really means.
 Use words they understand and avoid saying things in such a way that might leave children confused about what you’re really saying.
 Speak clearly.

-For teenagers, it is particularly important not to “sugarcoat” or limit details of the information, as this is often perceived to be dishonest or patronising.
+For teenagers, it is significant not to “sugarcoat” or limit details of the information, which is often perceived as dishonest or patronising.
 A study of young adults revealed that if they viewed their parents to be hiding something, or later found out that the parents had not been entirely truthful, the response was negative.

 2# Be prepared to answer their questions